 If it’s helpful, here’s a map with these recommended places to visit in Oberwesel.
 For an interactive map, click here or on the image itself.
-To save it to your Google Maps app, click on the star icon.

 You can hit these highlights in as little as two hours.
 But If you have more time to spare, I have included a few bonus places to visit that are easy side trips from Oberwesel along the Rhine Valley (I recommend travelling to at least one of these by boat).